davide-caffaratti/mosaico-php-backend/README.md

 backend-php/index.php
 ```
 This is the PHP backend rewrited using various static class engine, used by the index.php files located in php-backend dir and handles the required functions:
-* image uploads
+* Image uploads
-* retrieving of a list of uploaded images
+* Retrieving of a list of uploaded images
-* downloading of the HTML email
+* Downloading of the HTML email
-* sending of the test email
+* Sending of the test email
-* generating the placeholder images
+* Generating the placeholder images
-* the resizing of images
+* Resizing of images
-* the saving of the used template in mysql database
+* Saving of the used template in mysql database
+* Preview of the email
+* Provide to send the hash of the current email to the backoffice for send email to multiples users

 ```